mirelonni/space_apps_2019/README.md

 3. Collect as much space junk as you can with the space fuel.

-4. Check out the percentage of debris collected from the Iridiun Cosmos colision.
+4. Check out the percentage of debris collected from the Iridium Cosmos colision.